chdim100/Weighted-Sparse-Bayesian-Learning-for-Electrical-Impedance-Tomography/README.md

 Run the Main.m file, with proper selection of the cases, perturbations and measurement patterns (see comments in file)

+A Python demo is also included for Weighted Sparse Bayesian Learning which will be regularly updated.

 Please cite to:
 Dimas, Christos, Vassilis Alimisis, and Paul P. Sotiriadis, "Electrical Impedance Tomography using a Weighted Bound-Optimization Block Sparse Bayesian Learning Approach" 2022 IEEE 22th International Conference on Bioinformatics and Bioengineering (BIBE).
 IEEE, 2022 (TO APPEAR)